FergusMcGlynn/nextjs-demo/README.md

-This is a simple Next.js app written by Chrisian Beddows to showcase some Next.js features and demonstrate how it works.
+This is a simple Next.js app written by Christian Beddows to showcase some Next.js features and demonstrate how it works.

 # Deploy to AWS

+## "Automatic" deployment

+Run this repo's github action, either by pushing a change or by running it from the Github web interface

 ## "Manual" deployment